-Volunteer Experience Volunteer experience is not required, but may be very helpful to the applicant in making a career choice.
+Volunteer Experience Volunteer experience is not required but may be very helpful to the applicant in making a career choice.

 Before entering the program, students must complete the minimum prerequisites listed below.
 Students should consult with their academic advisors for appropriate courses and semester sequence in order to complete prerequisites.
-Prerequisites may be taken at any accredited college or university.
-The code "G" indicates a course that meets the school's general-education requirements.
+Prerequisites may be taken at any accredited college or university and be completed by July 1 prior to entry.
+The code "GE" indicates a course that meets the campus' General Education core.